e-picas/markdown-extended/doc/Development-HOWTO.md

 ### Full installation of a fork

-To prepare a development version of PHP MarkdownExtended, clone your fork of the repository and put it on the "dev" branch:
+To prepare a development version of PHP MarkdownExtended, clone your fork of the repository and put it on the "develop" branch:

     git clone http://github.com/<your-username>/markdown-extended.git
     cd markdown-extended
-    git checkout dev
+    git checkout develop

 Then you can create your own branch with the name of your feature: